irisbaron/vsam-express-demo/README.md

 # Node.js application to interact with VSAM datasets on z/OS

 ## Overview
 In this developer journey we demonstrate how to access and interact with VSAM files from a Node.js application on z/OS.
-We will use Express framework to create the web browser application and build the logic to manipulate VSAM files and records.
+We will use Express framework to create the web server application and build the logic to manipulate VSAM files and records.

 ## Flow/architecture
 The backend Node.js application communicates with VSAM datasets on the z/OS system and provides APIs to query and manage the VSAM file and records.

 1. Create a Node.js web application with Express framework.
-2. Create routes for the web browser
+2. Create routes for the web server
 3. Create controller function and build the logic to interact with VSAM datasets and records on z/OS system
 4. Test the APIs created.